 Aspect Details Reporting Required for Entities Owned by a Trust Yes, trusts must disclose their beneficial ownership information when engaging in financial transactions, especially under the Corporate Transparency Act (CTA).
 People with Significant Control (PSC) Register Not yet fully implemented, although the CTA mandates the establishment of a central registry for UBO reporting.
 Register of Overseas Entities Not fully implemented, but there are some disclosure requirements under FIRRMA for foreign-owned entities.
-Threshold for beneficial ownership 25% hina's UBO regulations are driven largely by anti-money laundering (AML) policies.
-While the country has initiated some transparency measures around UBOs, particularly for state-owned and financial entities, the framework remains underdeveloped.
-There is no centralized, public register of UBOs, and reporting is less stringent for private companies.
-Chinese financial institutions are required to conduct due diligence, but there is a lack of clarity around the enforcement of UBO disclosure, particularly for non-financial companies. β
+Threshold for beneficial ownership 25% anada's UBO framework is regulated by the Anti-Money Laundering and Anti-Terrorist Financing Act, which requires corporations and trusts to disclose their beneficial owners to regulators.
+A key feature of the framework is the requirement for companies to maintain a register of individuals with significant control (those holding 25% or more of shares or voting rights), though this register is not always publicly accessible.

 The non-public nature of the BOI database has led to privacy-focused UBO measures, raising concerns about transparency in comparison to public registers.
 Ensuring widespread compliance, especially among smaller entities, remains a logistical challenge for FinCEN.
-The decentralized state system also creates inconsistencies in reporting. ß
+The decentralized state system also creates inconsistencies in reporting.